Northwestern University "Wildcat" Marching Band: Pregame and Halftime Shows

-The pregame show is performed using a combination of traditional chair-step marching as well as the Drum Corps International (DCI) influenced glide step.
+The pregame show is performed using traditional chair-step marching only because Northwestern is in the Big Ten.

 The band's halftime shows primarily use the glide step technique.
 The drill is written by the Director of Athletic Bands and graduate conducting students in the Bienen School of Music.
 Several different drills and musical selections are played during the season, with music generally including various rock, jazz, and pop selections.

 Traditions

-March of the Steelman
+March of the Steel Men

-While Charles Belsterling was Vice President of U.S. Steel he wrote the march that came to be known as "March of the Steelman."
-Glenn Cliffe Bainum adapted the music to match a drill called the "Old Plus-Four."
-It has since been performed at the close of every home football season since 1928.
+Charles Belsterling was an attorney and Vice President of U.S. Steel Corporation, which had a facility in Joliet, Illinois.
+Belsterling also was an amateur musician.
+Upon hearing that he was impressed by performances of the Joliet High School Band in 1936 in New York City, Belsterling was invited to provide a composition; band director Archie Raymond McAllister asked noted composer Harry L. Alford to arrange the tune into a march.
+Belsterling attended the march's 1937 premiere performance in Joliet and immediately renamed it "March of the Steel Men", which is now the nickname of the school's athletic teams.

-The drill showcases the Northwestern monogram and a line of brass spanning length of the football field.
+Later, Glenn Cliffe Bainum adapted the music to match a drill called the "Old Plus-Four," which has been performed at the close of every home football season since 1928.
+The drill showcases the Northwestern monogram and a line of brass spanning the length of the football field.

 Colors of the Big Ten

 Since 1948, the "Wildcat" Band has been fronted by the colors of the Big Ten Conference universities.
 In 1975, purple and white flags were also added.
-The 2017 season marks the first time that the Wildcat Band has fielded all of the Big Ten colors since the conference expanded to include fourteen member universities.
+The 2017 season marked the first time that the Wildcat Band fielded all of the Big Ten colors since the conference expanded to include fourteen member universities.
 The band had previously only fielded the Big Ten West flags, typically swapping in the opponent's colors if that opponent was in the Big Ten East.